AmeerTaweel/note-x-pro/README.md

 * Notes get stored in the browser cookies.
 * Includes an alert system.
 * Tags can be added to notes to make searching easier.

+## Upcoming:

+* Ability to edit notes after they are saved.
+* Design imprivements.

 ## License